Airnorth: History

 Airnorth was established in 1978 and started operations on 4 July that year as Air North International; it was the result of the merger of Airnorth, Rossair and Tillair.

 It operated charter flights only until scheduled services were introduced in 1981.
 At this time, the airline's fleet included the first turbine powered aircraft in the Northern Territory, a Beechcraft Super King Air as well as a Douglas DC-3.
-In 1992 the Skyport Group became a major shareholder and in 1993 was sold to Capiteq Ltd and renamed to Airnorth Regional.
-During the 1990s, Airnorth had a well established regional network and by 1997 had introduced both Fairchild Metro 23 and Embraer EMB 120 Brasilia turboprop aircraft to the fleet.
+In 1992, the Skyport Group became a major shareholder and in 1993, was sold to Capiteq Ltd and renamed to Airnorth Regional.
+During the 1990s, Airnorth had a well established regional network, and by 1997, had introduced both Fairchild Metro 23 and Embraer EMB 120 Brasilia turboprop aircraft to the fleet.

 Beginning in September 1999, Airnorth operated charters from Darwin to Dili, East Timor, on behalf of the United Nations Transitional Administration in East Timor.
 In 2000, this became a scheduled service, Airnorth's first international route.

-In 2007, Airnorth introduced the Embraer ERJ-170 to its fleet, the first jet aircraft operated by the airline.
+In 2007, Airnorth introduced the Embraer E-170 to its fleet, the first jet aircraft operated by the airline.
 In 2012, it announced a direct service between Darwin and Townsville, the first Australian airline to offer a non-stop connection between these cities.

 On 5 February 2015, it was announced that Bristow Helicopters Australia Ltd., a division of the US-based Bristow Group, had acquired an 85 percent controlling interest in Airnorth.
 Bristow stated that Airnorth would retain its name and brand identity.
 Later in 2015 Bristow Helicopters Australia purchased the remaining shares to obtain full ownership.

 Under Bristow's ownership, Airnorth responded to a downturn in the mining industry, restructuring the route network by withdrawing services to Karratha, Port Hedland and the Gold Coast.
-A fifth ERJ-170 joined the fleet in 2016.
+A fifth E-170 joined the fleet in 2016.
 The increased availability of the jets allowed expansion into South East Queensland and Victoria, commencing operations between Wellcamp Airport near Toowoomba to Melbourne and Cairns from March 2016.
 Within months the airline added further flights from Wellcamp to Townsville with all three new routes codesharing with Qantas.

-Bristow Group announced ongoing concerns regarding its financial position and its ability for future operations over the subsequent 12 months.
-In April 2019 a major shareholder was pushing for the board to be replaced and underperforming Airnorth and Eastern Airlines to be sold.
+In 2022, Airnorth expanded its airline seat capacity by introducing two Embraer ERJ190 aircraft to its fleet, enhancing its ability to meet growing passenger demand.
+By 2024, the airline has further strengthened its operations and now operates a total of three ERJ190s, providing greater flexibility, efficiency, and comfort across its regional and interstate routes.

+At the beginning of 2024, Airnorth established a new base in Perth, marking a significant step in the airline's expansion strategy.
+This move enhances connectivity for passengers in Western Australia and strengthens Airnorth's presence in the region.

+In recent years, Airnorth has provided ACMI (wet-lease) coverage for major Australian airlines using its Embraer E-Jet fleet.
+This includes wet lease partnerships with Virgin Australia, Network Aviation, and Alliance Airlines.